teachfloor/docs/extension-apps/10-webhooks.md

 1. `app.uninstalled` for the old version (fired against the old endpoint URL if that changed between versions).
 2. `app.installed` for the new version (fired against the new endpoint URL).

 Design your handlers to be idempotent.
-The `installation_id` changes between the old and new install; correlate by `organization.id` if you need to detect an upgrade rather than a fresh install.
+The envelope-level `installation_id` changes between the old and new install; correlate by `organization.id` if you need to detect an upgrade rather than a fresh install.

 If the new manifest **drops** the `webhook` block, only `app.uninstalled` fires — the app.installed event has nowhere to go.
 Treat the `app.uninstalled` as your last signal from that org.